-The next step is choosing what kind of legal business entity best serves your goals and ambitions, or those of your company.
-Kansas is very startup-friendly, but take some time to understand whether your company would be better suited as a corporation vs. an LLC and so forth.
-Then once you incorporate many things will happen simultaneously, like for example securing your brand name by officially filing it with the state.
+The next step is choosing what kind of legal business entity best serves your company.
+Then once you register many things will happen simultaneously, like securing your brand name and protecting your personal assets (house, car, etc).

 Now it’s time to tackle the ways in which your company will interact and be treated by local, state, and federal tax systems.
 Will you be employing people in Kansas?
 What tax kickbacks, credits and incentives apply to your platform?
-Also keep in mind you’ll need to get your FEIN, or Federal Employer Identification Number to do business (often bundled into startup packages by incorporation providers).
+Also keep in mind you’ll need to get your FEIN, or Federal Employer Identification Number to do business.

-Take Action: A good place to start if you’re Lone Rangering this part would be the Kansas Dept. of Revenue Customer Service Center.
-This is where you can manage your state business account, get your questions answered and seek additional help if needed or you’re not working with an incorporation provider.
+Take Action: A good place to start would be the Kansas Dept. of Revenue Customer Service Center.
+This is where you can manage your state business account, get your questions answered and seek additional help if needed.

-Depending on your business structure and what exactly your business does or sells and where it sells it, you may have little to do aside from getting a common license.
-Or, on the flip-side, you may have a few holes to hop through, which again, are very simple when working with companies that helps startups and entrepreneurs go official.
+Depending on what exactly your business does or sells and where it sells it, you may have little to do aside from getting a common license.
+Or, on the flip-side, you may have a few holes to hop through, which again, are very simple when working with Kansas startup resources.